 Avoid jargon, superlatives, and any subjective words that could lead to ambiguity, like “great”, “best” and “superior.”
 Use plain terms that don’t require explanation.
 You should ask employees for their input to create something that the whole dealership can understand and deliver.

 Many companies fall into the trap of making assumptions about what customers care about.
 We said it before and we’ll keep on saying it.
 You have to invest in getting to know your customers on a deep level before you pen a customer experience strategy.

 One way to get there is end-to-end customer journey mapping.
 Gather and analyze customer data from every stage of the customer journey.
 Get data from your CRM, gather feedback from customer-facing employees, and enjoy some drawn-out conversations with your customers.
-Draw out a map of the whole journey and pinpoint the areas that drive loyalty, drive customers away, and anything you’re not doing that you should.
+Learn more about Spectrums AI Draw out a map of the whole journey and pinpoint the areas that drive loyalty, drive customers away, and anything you’re not doing that you should.

 It’s good advice to remind yourself of your company’s wider values, purpose, and vision.
 This could also be an opportunity to revisit them if no longer relevant.
 You need to deeply understand your company’s DNA to define a unique CX vision that sets you apart from your competitors.